nnmsIsaac/DebateBot/README.md

 ## Background
 Someone approached me and asked me to make a Discord Bot that records stats about Discord Voice Channels (VCs) After figuring out that Discord.py (the Python Discord API) didn't support most VC features, I switched to Discord.js, (the JavaScript Discord API).
-This was a bit hard for me on two fronts: a) I haven't ever worked with Node.js, b) and I'm not that familiar with JS.
+This was a bit hard for me on two fronts:

+- I haven't ever worked with Node.js.
+- I'm not that familiar with JS.

 (In fact, this was actually my first time working on a project mainly built in JS.)
-After having a lot of problems getting it working, I've concluded that: a) I don't like JS, and b) Working in JS wasn't as bad as I thought it would be.
+After Finishing this project I've concluded that:

+- I don't like JS.
+- Working in JS wasn't as bad as I thought it would be.
+- JS can actually be useful

 But hey, at least I've got a working bot.
 Given that this is my first time working with JS in a while, please forgive any of my bad practices.